71Kevin/kappashiro-discord-bot/README.md

 ![unnamed (1)](https://user-images.githubusercontent.com/37316637/159203472-71d59f3f-2eb3-40ff-98ef-9cc49bef67ff.jpg)

-This is a Discord bot based on the character Nitori Kawashiro from Touhou.
-The bot is entirely written in Typescript.
+This repository contains a Discord bot based on the character Nitori Kawashiro from Touhou.
+The bot is developed using TypeScript and provides various commands for interacting with Discord users.

 ## Commands

+The bot supports the following commands:

-- pet - creates a GIF with the username provided and returns a photo of the user receiving a petting
+- **pet**: Creates a GIF where the specified user receives a petting.
-- avatar - displays the avatar of the specified user
+- **avatar**: Displays the avatar of the specified user.
-- purge - deletes previous messages
+- **purge**: Deletes previous messages from the chat.
-- help - lists all available commands
+- **help**: Lists all available commands.
-- ping - returns a simple response
+- **ping**: Returns a simple response.
-- The bot also changes its Discord status periodically using setInterval.
+- Additionally, the bot periodically changes its Discord status using **setInterval()**.

 ## Libraries Used

-The following libraries were used in this project:

-- amqplib
-- axios
-- canvas
-- discord.js
-- express
-- winston
+The bot utilizes the following libraries:

+- **axios**: A popular HTTP client for making API requests.
+- **canvas**: A powerful library for drawing graphics and images.
+- **discord.js**: The official Discord API library for Node.js.
+- **express**: A fast and minimalist web framework for building APIs.
+- **winston**: A versatile logging library for Node.js.

 ## Deployment

-The project includes a shell.bash file in shellscript to facilitate automated deployment using Docker.
+For automated deployment using Docker, the project provides a **shell.bash** file in the main directory.
+This file streamlines the deployment process.

 ## Linting and Formatting

-The project uses .eslintrc.json and .prettierrc.json for linting and formatting, respectively.
+To ensure code quality and consistent formatting, the project includes the following configuration files:

+- **.eslintrc.json**: Configures ESLint for code linting.
+- **.prettierrc.json**: Configures Prettier for code formatting.

+Make sure to run linting and formatting checks using the provided scripts:

+- **npm run lint:check**: Checks for linting issues.
+- **npm run lint:fix**: Fixes linting issues automatically.
+- **npm run format:check**: Checks for code formatting issues.
+- **npm run format:write**: Fixes code formatting issues automatically.

+These scripts will help maintain a clean and consistent codebase.